Providers: New Information | Professional Development |Forms & Manuals | Clinical Guidelines | Provider Enrollment | WISEWOMAN

 BreastCare Makes it Easier to Find Referring Providers

 December 9, 2013 - Enrolling/primary care providers who need to refer a BreastCare patient, have a new way to find facilities and doctors who accept referrals for BreastCare patients.
 A list of referring providers has been added to the BreastCare website under the Forms and Manuals section.
 The list include surgeons, OB/Gyns, mammography facilities and hospitals.

-Although the Breast and Cervical Cancer Treatment Category 07 Medicaid ends December 31, 2013, BreastCare will continue to provide breast and cervical cancer screening and diagnostic services to women just as it has for many years.
+Although the Breast and Cervical Cancer Treatment Category 07 Medicaid has ended, BreastCare continues to provide breast and cervical cancer screening and diagnostic services to women just as it has for many years.
 Despite the changes in the insurance market, Medicaid, and Health Care Reform, some women between the ages of 40 and 64 will remain eligible for BreastCare.
 BreastCare will continue to provide these needed services at no cost, for eligible women, across the state of Arkansas.